|• Story •

 After drifting south, perhaps from the Virginia coast or heartland, over several generations, my branch of the Hardins settled on the Georgia-Alabama line in Cherokee County, Alabama, and Floyd County, Georgia just after the Cherokees were expelled.

 There's the tenuous Emma Sansom connection, Emma Samsom being a young Civil War heroine from Gadsden, Alabama.
 "We're somehow kin to her," my mother would say.
 Just a little, it turns out.
 She married Christopher Bullard Johnson, who was the great-grand uncle of my mother.
-Emma moved to Texas with him.
+Emma and Christopher Johnson moved to Texas.

-My ancestors achieved another kind of fame by multiplying their genes exponentially -- by having lots of children.
+My ancestors achieved another kind of fame by multiplying, but having lots of children.
 Until the end of my grandfather's generation -- he had nine children and his wife Minnie died with number 10 -- families of 10 and 12 were the norm for my ancestors.
 The generation born ater 1920 had far smaller families.

 This is a searchable and downloadable GEDCOM with footnotes, residing at Rootsweb.
-A nearly identical tree is at Ancestry.com which unfortunately is not viewable without Ancestry.com membership.
+A differently-formatted tree is at Ancestry.com which unfortunately is not viewable without Ancestry.com membership.
 Hardin YDNA results and matching Hardin relative information is maintained at hhhdna.com, maintained by relative William Clark Hardin of Mount Holly, North Carolina.
-For another source of DNA matches look up Hardin or Harden or any surname of interest at Ysearch.org.
+For another source of DNA matches look up Hardin or Harden or any surname of interest at Ysearch.org or at FamilyTreeDNA.com

-of genotype I1.The paternal line reaches back to Norse ancestors.
-I've
+British ethnic group, the paternal line reaches back to Norse

 Please read the notes and sources in my GEDCOM and the narratives here to determine what is proven and what is supposed.
 Some people and companies harvest any material that looks like a tree.
 The tree, accurate or not, becomes indisputable once it enters the collective.
 That is unfortunate, because I put on the Web trees I am working on.
 I intend to collaborate with other researchers especially where there are doubts and unknowns -- as there will be with non-remarkable families.
 I know of no other way to show proposed names and relationships for discussions than to put them on a Web site and invite others to discuss via Web forums, mail lists, e-mail, and telephone whether they approve of my constructions, or if they have corrections for me.

-My Hardin branch left Pendleton District, South Carolina and settled on the Georgia-Alabama line in Cherokee County, Alabama, and in Floyd County, Georgia in the late 1830s, just after the Cherokees were expelled.
-The White family ancestors lived in the same area after arriving, probaly, from Georgia.
+My Hardin branch, first found in Brunswick County, Virginia, drifted through North Carolina.
+Some settled in Pendleton District, South Carolina and their children settled on the Georgia-Alabama line in Cherokee County, Alabama, and in Floyd County, Georgia in the late 1830s, just after the Cherokees were expelled.
+The White family ancestors lived in the same area after arriving in Paulding County, Georgia from Pendleton District, South Carolina.
 The Lanes were from Piedmont, Alabama.
-The family of Hardins living astraddle the state line was given the shortcut name "Plumnelly Hardins" by HFA founder Oran Hardin, because they were said to be "plum out of Alabama and nea'ly out of Georgia," in old-fashioned speech.
-Oran Hardin is himself a Plumnelly, though his family came to Marshall County, Alabama -- near the Tennessee River -- by way of Tennessee.
+The family of Hardins living astraddle the state line was given the shortcut name "Plumnelly Hardins" by HFA founder Oran Hardin, because they were said to be "plum out of Alabama and nea'ly out of Georgia," in the old-fashioned manner of speaking.
+Oran Hardin is himself a Plumnelly, though his family came not to Cherokee County but to Marshall County, Alabama -- near the Tennessee River -- by way of Tennessee.
 The pertinent DNA of Oran Hardin and of the Plumnellies is identical.
-But if anyone has yet identified a common ancestor of Oran Hardin and the Plumnelly (or Pendleton) Hardins, this writer is unaware of it.
+A common ancestor of Oran Hardin and the Plumnelly (or Pendleton) Hardins may be John Hardin (born abt.
+1727) of Chatham County, North Carolina.
 (See hhhdna.com for DNA testing results.)